NLADC/pcap-converter/README.md

 [INFO] Analysis took 6.24s
 ```

-For bigger pcap's the speed gains increase: A pcap containing 36,6 million packets that takes the dissector over thirty minutes to process when using tshark, can be processed in under two minutes (105 seconds) using pcap-converter.
+For bigger pcap's the speed gains increase: A pcap of roughly 50GB, containing 36.6 million packets, takes the dissector over thirty minutes to process when using tshark.
+With pcap-converter this can be processed in under two minutes (105 seconds).

 ## Other uses
 Although pcap-converter is written explicitly with the Dissector in mind, you can use it on its own to convert a pcap file to parquet for easy analysis of packet characteristics.
 The dissector uses [duckdb](https://duckdb.org/), but any tool that can handle parquet files is suitable.